Rare (company): Microsoft era (2002–present)

 Since Microsoft was not part of the handheld video-game console market, Rare continued to develop games for Nintendo handheld consoles after the acquisition.
 In August 2003, Rare and Microsoft entered an agreement with THQ for THQ to publish Rare's games for the Game Boy Advance, including Sabre Wulf, a game based on an Ultimate character; Banjo-Kazooie: Grunty's Revenge, initially intended as a Game Boy Color game, and It's Mr. Pants!, a puzzle game originally developed as Donkey Kong: Coconut Crackers.
 January 2005 saw the completion of this deal with the release of Banjo-Pilot, known as Diddy Kong Pilot before the Microsoft acquisition.

 In 2003, Rare released their first Microsoft game, Grabbed by the Ghoulies, a humorous action-adventure game set in a haunted mansion full of supernatural creatures.
 Originally intended as a free-roaming game, it was significantly streamlined in design and concept to attract a larger, more casual audience.
 The game received mixed reviews from critics, and was considered Rare's worst and least-popular game.
-At E3 2004, Microsoft's Ken Lobb said that Rare had obtained Nintendo DS development kits and was working on two games for the Nintendo DS.
+At E3 2004, Microsoft's Ken Lobb said that Rare had obtained development kits for the Nintendo DS and was working on two games for the Nintendo DS.
 Shortly afterwards, Microsoft issued a statement that the company and its studios had no plans for Nintendo DS development.
 However, in July 2005, Rare posted job openings for Nintendo DS development on its website and said that it was creating "key" DS games.
 Only two were ever released, with the first one being Diddy Kong Racing DS, a remake of the Nintendo 64 title Diddy Kong Racing which was released in February 2007, and the second being Viva Piñata: Pocket Paradise, a life simulation game, released in September 2008.

 Rare released Conker: Live & Reloaded, a remake of Conker's Bad Fur Day, in 2005 with updated graphics and a reworked multiplayer option.
 The game received generally favourable reviews but, similar to Bad Fur Day, was a commercial failure.
-Xbox successor Xbox 360 was released in 2005, and two of its launch games were developed by Rare: Perfect Dark Zero and Kameo: Elements of Power.
-Zero, a prequel to the first Perfect Dark, was originally intended for GameCube before its redesign as an Xbox 360 game.
+Xbox successor Xbox 360 was released in 2005, and two of its launch games were developed by Rare: Perfect Dark Zero and Kameo.
+Zero, a prequel to the first Perfect Dark, was originally intended for GameCube before being reworked as an Xbox 360 game.
 Rare removed several features to meet the game's release deadline in 2005.
-Kameo: Elements of Power was also intended for the GameCube.
+Kameo was also intended for the GameCube.
 A new intellectual property, in it the player character shape-shifts to solve puzzles.
 Although both received generally positive reviews from critics and sold more than a million copies, they were considered disappointments.

+Yet, so much of the money went towards Gears of War, which is going to sell millions anyway.
+It was a bit of like, "What about the other franchise?"
+I think we got left in the wake somewhat.

+— — Software engineer James Thomas, on the marketing campaign for Viva Piñata.